-- Prior to compounding, place a misting bottle containing a disinfectant inside the MIC, if not already present. - 2.
-Close the inner airlock door(s). - Use the gloves / sleeves to access the chamber and lightly mist all the interior surfaces of the MIC, including sleeves, gloves, and other items inside the chamber.
+- Prior to compounding, place a misting bottle containing a disinfectant inside the MIC 797P, if not already present. - 2.
+Close the inner airlock door. - 3.
+Use the gloves / sleeves to access the chamber and lightly mist all the interior surfaces of the MIC 797P, including sleeves, gloves, and other items inside the chamber.